Skip to main content

 • “The world is beautifully rendered, and the story is pleasantly told.”

-• “The story is interesting; it's definitely got that eerie feeling of 'what actually happened here, I want to know more!' and as many others have said, these parts of the game really hold it together with the interesting puzzles and locations in the limited but yet open area.”
+• “The story is interesting, it's definitely got that eerie feeling of 'what the actual fuck happened here, I want to know more!' and as many others have said, these parts of the game are what really hold it up together with the interesting puzzles and locations in the limited but yet open area.”

 • “Exploring and uncovering the mysterious story of the place while finding documents, notes with hints, and objects to use to progress was actually really fun.”